HIRWA13/odin-recipes/README.md

 # odin-recipes project

-this project covers step by step attemps of the odin project I am currently attempting through the ANDELA's Kickstart program
+this project covers step by step attemps of the Recipes Project of the odin project I am currently attempting through the ANDELA's Kickstart program

-# Technologs used:
+# Technologies used:

 - HTML